MarkB19988/CapstoneProject1-ZSL/README.md

 ## I. Project Overview
 We have been contracted by ZSL (Zoological Society of London) to design and produce an educational game based around the greenhouse gas chain for 4 different products, Plastic Bottles, Mobile Phones, Beef and Electronics that are left on stand-by.
 The game is to be used in classes the ZSL run at London Zoo for 11-16 year olds, the first of which will be run on the 14th November 2017.
 We will be having regular meetings with the client to collect feedback on our ideas and keep the client satisfied.

 ## II.
-First Client Meeting (2nd October 2017)
-Our first meeting with the client involeed a representative from ZSL visiting us and giving a presentation about what they wanted us to create for them.

-## III.
 Schedule/Plan
 ![zsl-gant-chart](https://user-images.githubusercontent.com/31927590/32982650-aa66be46-cc7f-11e7-812b-7c7ca76f7c94.PNG)

+### First client Meeting Plan

+On the 2nd of October, a representative from ZSL will be coming into the college to give a presentation on what they want from the game.
+This will include information of what information needs to be included in the game, what the game should look like, the genre of game, the target audience and the date for completion.

+As the 2nd of October is a Monday we are scheduled to be in college already, however this day is very important I will have to make sure that nothing stops me from attending college this day.
+If an emergency does happen and I am unable to attend despite my best efforts, my team will all be writing notes individually so I will still be able to communicate with my team and learn about what the client wants from them.

 ### Concept Pitch Plan